-Hunting crocodiles in South Africa is one of the ultimate dangerous game trophies to harvest when seeking to complete you Dangerous 7 hunts.
+Hunting crocodiles in South Africa is for the hunter to complete his / her Dangerous 7 hunts.

 Crocodiles can be hunted while in the water as the head usually shows above the water.
-However, great care must be taken when attempting a head shot not to wound the animal.
-There will always be a possibility of losing the trophy if the shot in the water is not fatal.
+However, these shots are not always recommended.
+There will always be a possibility of losing the trophy if the shot in the water is not instantaneously fatal.

-The hunter needs to wait until the crocodile is in such a position where a well-placed shot can enter the vitals on a full broad side shot, or at the very least, an open neck area where the projectile can penetrate sufficiently.
+The hunter needs to wait until the crocodile is in such a position where a well-placed shot can enter the vitals.
+A full broad side shot, or at the very least, an open neck area shot should be attempted where the projectile can penetrate sufficiently.

 Below are a few suggestions with regards to minimum caliber, shot placement and tips for hunting crocodiles in South Africa.